skirb1/CampusRapeStats/README.md

 # CampusRapeStats
-Website with visualization of campus rape statistics in the US Hosted at campusrapestatscom.domain.com
+Website with visualization of campus rape statistics in the US.
+Hosted at campusrapestatscom.domain.com